brentvollebregt/nitratine.net/README.md

 ### Not Required (after launch)

+- MEDIUM: Query typings throughout
 - BUG: Some images aren't linked to original
 - SMALL: Put actual react-bootstrap components in
 - Make something to identify 404s
 - Group tags/categories/years at top of category pages as links to headers (with numbers) e.g. taga (2) tagb (5) tagc (8)
 - Blog footer?
 Need to link category pages somehow
 - SMALL: Add switch to disable ads on particular pages
+- MAYBE: Create a language on top of python that allows for some extra tokens?
+- `useSiteMetadata` is the same as the JSON; maybe make hooks for all of these to get better typings?